imjulthej/DSX-Game-Helper-Extended/README.md

 ### Installation

-1. Download the latest release of the program from the [Releases](https://github.com/raritytiks/dsx-game-helper/releases) page.
+1. Download the latest release from the [Releases](https://github.com/raritytiks/dsx-game-helper/releases) page.
-2. Extract the downloaded ZIP file to a directory of your choice.
+2. Extract the ZIP file to a directory of your choice.

+---

+**NOTE:** Do not run DSX GHE as an administrator or the drag and drop function will not work.